 Key Ingredients

-- Vegetables: The “holy trinity” of gumbo includes onions, bell peppers, and celery, which provide a flavorful base for the dish.
+- Vegetables: the “holy trinity” of onions, bell peppers, and celery.

-- Stock: Chicken stock or broth is essential for the stew, adding warmth and richness.
+- Stock: chicken stock or broth for rich liquid.

 Optional Add-ons

-- Okra: Fresh or frozen okra can be included for added thickness and flavor.
+- Okra: fresh or frozen for extra thickness and flavor.

 Detailed Recipe for Chicken Gumbo